Honeywell Error Code E2: Sensor Fault

 The 'E2' error code on your Honeywell HVAC system indicates a problem with one of its temperature sensors.
 These sensors are like the system's eyes and ears, constantly monitoring temperatures to ensure everything is running smoothly and efficiently.
 When a sensor malfunctions or the control board loses communication with it, the system can't accurately regulate heating or cooling.
 This can lead to the unit shutting down, providing inconsistent temperatures, or running inefficiently.
 The E2 code specifically points to a fault in either the supply air temperature sensor or the return air temperature sensor.
 These sensors are thermistors, meaning their resistance changes with temperature.
 The control board reads these resistance changes to determine the air temperature.

-Common Causes of Honeywell Code E2
+Common Causes

 - Faulty supply air temperature sensor